michaeljoyner/run-happy/source/_posts/running-happy-again.md

 slug: running-happy-again
 date: 2025-04-16
 categories: "Mental Health"
-intro: 'The road has been long and winding, and to be honest, the last few years seem to have had more than their fair share of uphills.
-But a small moment of wisdom has changed all that, and now I\'m back to doing what I do best - Running Happy'
+intro: "The road has been long and winding, and to be honest, the last few years seem to have had more than their fair share of uphills.
+But a small moment of wisdom has changed all that, and now I'm back to doing what I do best - Running Happy"
 og_image: "https://res.cloudinary.com/dy6grlu8z/image/upload/v1730290674/ri8a2ndypyvznduhnlek.jpg"
 ---